Back Button Focus – All you need to know.

 Even if you only get to spend an hour or two photographing birds in your garden or the local park this will do wonders for your muscle memory.
 Soon you will instinctively know that when you press the shutter button it will only activate the shutter.
 You will have retrained your brain and very few people who try BBF go back.
 It really is a game-changer and here is why.

 The biggest advantage is the speed at which you can now recompose your image without having to toggle the focus point to the desired position.
-Once you have the AF point on the required place on your subject you release the AF on button and the focus remains even if you now recompose.
-The camera will no longer be continually focusing and as long as the animal stays the same distance from you there will no need to change the focus on your camera.
+Once you have the AF point on the required place on your subject you release the dedicated AF on button and the focus remains even if you now recompose.
+The camera will no longer try continuous focus and as long as the animal stays the same distance from you there will be no need to change the focus on your camera.

-Bearing in mind that in wildlife photography we tend to use AI servo (or similar) focusing modes.
-Our subjects are mostly moving then consider the following scenario as an example.
+Bearing in mind that in wildlife photography we tend to use AI servo (or similar) focusing modes on the camera’s autofocus system.
+Our subjects are mostly moving so consider the following scenario as an example.

-Imagine you have a beautiful kingfisher on a branch looking to the left.
+Imagine you have a beautiful kingfisher on a branch looking to its left.
 You want to place the kingfisher on the right of the frame to allow space to follow the gaze of the bird for a more compelling composition.
+A simple but effective focus and recompose technique.

-Without back button focus you would toggle the select af joystick or ring to get the focal point over the eye of the kingfisher for a crisp engaging shot.
+Without back button focusing you would toggle the select af joystick or ring to get the centre focus point over the eye of the kingfisher for a crisp engaging shot.
 This takes time and perhaps the bird is getting ready to fly.
-You may have to toggle several species to the right and then a few up in which time it could fly off.
+You may have to toggle several species to the right and then a few up at which time it could fly off.

-With Back Button Focus, you would simply nail the focus of the bird right in the middle of its eye, release the AF on buttons and recompose before firing off a few shots.
+With Back Button Focus, you would simply nail the focus of the bird right in the middle of its eye with the center focus point , release the AF on buttons and recompose before firing off a few shots.
 It really does take a fraction of the time it would take to toggle the autofocus.

-This is also very important when there are distractions like leaves and branches around where the camera is constantly searching for the subject to focus on.
+This is also very important when there are distractions like leaves and branches around where the camera’s continuous focus mode is constantly searching for the subject to focus on.
 With back button focus you set the focus, release the button and it stays on the subject.

 Photographing a static bird on a stick is all well and good when it comes to recomposing your image but what about a moving subject?
 Well as long as the subject is moving parallel to you – like a lion walking across a scene.
 You should be able to focus once and then recompose to place the lion in the frame wherever you please without having to refocus.

-Another lesser know advantage is that should you be struggling to achieve focus on say servo af.
+Another lesser know advantage is that should you be struggling to achieve focus on say continuous focus.
 With lots of branches and foliage near your subject, you can quickly override.
-All you need to do is adjust the focus ring on your lens to achieve the right focus.
+All you need to do is adjust the manual focus ring on your lens to achieve the right focus.
 Then press the shutter release.
 Because you have detached af activation function from the shutter button the camera will not try to refocus when you press it.
-You don’t have to change your lens to MF from AF either.
+You don’t have to change your lens to Manual focus from AF either.

 Overcome limited camera focal points